AdventHealth Riverview

-AdventHealth Riverview is a non-profit hospital campus in Riverview, Florida, United States owned by AdventHealth.
+AdventHealth Riverview, Inc. is a non-profit hospital campus in Riverview, Florida, United States owned by AdventHealth.
 When it opened it became the hospital networks twenty-ninth hospital in Florida.
 The medical facility is a tertiary and psychiatric hospital that has multiple specialties.

 History

-In early June 2020, AdventHealth purchased 22 acres in Riverview, Florida by U.S. Route 301 for $3.95 million to build a hospital and medical office building.
-The hospital would be 209,000-square-foot and would cost $216 million. (later it was changed to 282,000-square-foot and $251 million) There will also be a 100,000-square-foot medical plaza.
-When AdventHealth Riverview opens it will have 82 beds, and enough shell space to increase the number of beds to 200 as the needs grow.
+In early June 2020, AdventHealth purchased 22 acre in Riverview, Florida by U.S. Route 301 for $3.95 million to build a hospital and medical office building.
+The hospital would be 209000 sqfoot and would cost $216 million.
+It was later changed to 282000 sqfoot and $251 million There will also be a 100000 sqft medical plaza.
+AdventHealth Riverview will have 82 beds, and enough shell space to increase the number of beds to 200 as the needs grow.

 In October 2021, AdventHealth had a virtual groundbreaking.
 On November 30, Robins & Morton began construction of AdventHealth Riverview.

 On May 24, 2023, there was a topping out of AdventHealth Riverview.

-On June 13, AdventHealth purchased another four acres in Riverview for $3.25 million.
-All total the AdventHealth Riverview site has 40 acres.
+On June 13, AdventHealth purchased another 4 acre in Riverview for $3.25 million.
+All total the AdventHealth Riverview site has 40 acre.

 On October 23, 2024, AdventHealth Riverview opened to treat patients from Apollo Beach, Gibsonton, Lithia, Riverview, Sun City Center and Wimauma.
 It was designed by HuntonBrady Architects and 1,000 employees were hired by AdventHealth for the hospital.

+The reason why AdventHealth had the hospital built was due to the rapid growth of Hillsborough County, Florida.

 On June 5, 2025, AdventHealth Riverview announced that it would be adding more beds due to it being at full capacity.
-Starting in November, sixty-eight beds will be added for $50 million, increasing the number of beds to 150.
+Starting in November, 68 beds will be added for $50 million, increasing the number of beds to 150.

+Charity giving

+In September 2026, AdventHealth Riverview helped YMCA in Tampa to replace its riding arena at Camp Cristina.